.AAE File Extension

-The data in the AAE file is saved in XML format, which means they can be viewed with a text editor such as TextEdit or Notepad.
+When you open an edited .JPG file in Photos, the app references the JPG's associated AAE file and applies any edits it contains.
+The AAE file's data is saved in the XML format, which means the files can be opened and viewed with a text editor, such as Apple TextEdit or Microsoft Notepad.

-If you import pictures edited using the Photos app to Windows or an older version of OS X, you will most likely notice these files accompanying your images.
-In Windows, the .aae extension may be hidden by default, but the AAE files bear the same name of the JPG files for which they contain the edits.
-Once imported in Windows, AAE files can be deleted without erasing the associated pictures.
+If you import pictures edited using the Photos app to Windows or an older version of macOS, you will most likely notice AAE files accompanying your images.
+In Windows, the .aae extension may be hidden by default, but the AAE files bear the same name as the JPG files whose edits they contain.
+After you import your pictures into Windows, you can delete the pictures' AAE files without erasing the associated pictures.